Sunken Meadow State Park: Park description

 Sunken Meadow State Park is open year-round from sunrise to sunset.
 The park's features include 3 mi of beaches on the Long Island Sound, a 3/4 mi boardwalk, 6 mi of hiking trails, and facilities for biking, horseback riding, watersports, and general recreation.
+The park contains a variety of coastal habitats, including beaches, tidal creek and salt marsh, open water, and coastal oak–hickory woodland.
+Draft state management guidance identifies approximately 89 acres (36 ha) of low salt marsh and 450 acres (180 ha) of upland woodland.
+Its habitats support breeding and migratory birds including piping plovers, least terns, common terns and ospreys.
 Playgrounds, softball fields, and soccer fields are also available at the park.

+Located in Sunken Meadow State Park is the Sunken Meadow Nature Center, which offers dozens of educational programs throughout the year.

 A wedding and event facility known as "The Pavilion" is available during the summer.

 The Sunken Meadow State Park Golf Course features 27 holes that may be played as either nine or 18 holes, in addition to a driving range and putting green.
 The first two nine-hole courses, Red and Green, were built in 1962, followed by the Blue Course in 1964.
 All three courses were designed by Alfred Tull.
-A bar and snack food restaurant near the course is available and open to the public.
+A bar and snack food restaurant near the course is available and open to the public year round.